 Estimated reading time: 3 minutes

 What is loss-leader pricing

-Loss-leader pricing refers to the strategy where or more products are sold below cost to lure buyers into the store.
-Once they stepped foot into the store, they’ll buy actually profitable products.
+Loss-leader pricing refers to the strategy where more products are sold below cost to lure buyers into the store.
+Once they step foot into the store, they’ll buy actually profitable products.
 At least that’s the assumption.

 But today’s shoppers are price sensitive and tech-savvy.
 We all know where to find the best prices, or at least know where to search for it.

 Comparison shopping engines yield the cheapest store within seconds.
 So even if you lure shoppers into your store, that doesn’t mean they’ll remain loyal to you.
 They can easily find the best price if it’s elsewhere.

 In seasonal shopping events such as Black Friday and Cyber Monday, many retailers pursue loss-leader pricing.

 Whereas some stores always loss-lead and profit from upsells, refills and accessories.
 For example, they sell printers for a loss but profit from the sale of ink and toner.

 An electric toothbrush is a great example of a loss-leader.
 This one costs £99.